umarali-nagoor/terraform-ibm-certificate-manager/modules/order/README.md

-# Certificate Manager Order Certificate Eample
+# Certificate Manager Order Module

 This example illustrates how to  order a certifictae into the Certificate Manager service instance.